maxxiimo/the-front-end-manifesto/chp1-foundation-markup.md

 ### Prep and Launch

-Prep and the launch your app by following these steps:

 **Step 1**: If you do not have a page for your routes to go to, which I'm assuming you don't if this is a brand-new application, create one now.
 Generate a pages controller with some very basic static pages:

     $ rails generate controller Pages home about site_map terms privacy contact